-Although small servicers are exempt from most of the policy-and-procedure requirements (12 CFR 1024.38), continuity of contact requirements (12 CFR 1024.40), and loss mitigation requirements (12 CFR 1024.41) of Regulation X, certain provisions still apply to them.
-Small servicers cannot make the first foreclosure notice or filing required by any judicial or non-judicial foreclosure process until (i) the borrower is more than 120 days delinquent, (ii) the foreclosure is based on a borrower's violation of a due-on-sale clause, or (iii) the servicer is joining a superior or subordinate lienholder's foreclosure action.
+A small servicer cannot make the first foreclosure notice or filing required by any judicial or non-judicial foreclosure process until the borrower is more than 120 days delinquent.
 If the borrower is performing according to the terms of a loss mitigation agreement, a small servicer also cannot make the first foreclosure notice or filing, move for a foreclosure judgment or order of sale, or conduct a foreclosure sale.